rrprogramming/AI-image-recognition/README.md

 This software was developed on jupyter notebook

-Arificial inteligence using gradient descend and back propagation to identify Anime Images
+Arificial inteligence using forward propagation and back propagation to identify Anime Images